-Indexation of 2.5% p.a. has been utilised in the Long Term Financial Plan (Shellharbour City Council, 2019).
+Indexation rate of 2% p.a from FY22-FY24, then 2.3% for FY25 and then 2.5% for the remainder of the forecast has been utilised in the Long Term Financial Plan (Shellharbour City Council, 2021).
 The same rate has been adopted in this AMP to ensure that lifecycle costs and associated budgets are comparable in future financial years.
-The only exception is an additional allowance of 10% for the civil asset revaluation in 2019/20.